lebgdu543/OfflineAnime/README.md

 # --- Offanime ---

-## What is this and why does this exist?
+## What is the aim of this site and why does it exist?

+Welcome  to our anime world!
+Why anime let us explain it to you:
   - First an anime website is really uncommon thing in nowadays.
   - To make it short, with this website and application **(ios not supported!)** you can :
-- Watch anime offline!
+      --> Watch anime offline!
-- Contribute and modify as you like.
+      --> Contribute and modify as you like.
-- Send a ♥️ to everyone!
+      --> Send a ♥️ to everyone!
-- use Llama3. (idk if i can do this)
+      --> Use Llama3. (idk if i can do this)

 # --- Build --- move to the wiki

-## How can i download and install into my personnal computer?
+## How can I download and install on my personnal computer?

 ### **(Debian) Linux - Website with the database.**